 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
 You may find one of our health articles more useful.

 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

-See also the separate article Consent To Treatment (Mental Capacity and Mental Health Legislation).
+See also the separate Consent To Treatment (Mental Capacity and Mental Health Legislation) article.

-- When obtaining consent, the doctor must establish whether the child is legally competent (in legal terms, 'have capacity' to give consent).
+- When obtaining consent, the doctor must establish whether the child is legally competent (in legal terms, 'has capacity' to give consent).

 - All people aged 16 and over are presumed in law to have the capacity to consent to treatment unless there is evidence to the contrary.

 - If the child is deemed not legally competent, consent will need to be obtained from someone with parental responsibility, unless it is an emergency.

 - Emergency treatment can be provided without consent to save the life of, or prevent serious deterioration in the health of, a child or young person.

 - The legal position differs, depending on whether the young person is aged over or under 16 (see below).